Certificate

 (TSI-Waived Program)

-Courses in Medical Assisting prepare the student to work in many different settings, such as physicians’ offices, clinics, and group practices.
+Courses in Medical Assisting prepare students to work in various settings, including physicians’ offices, clinics, and group practices.
 As managed care compels physicians to contain costs and manage human resources more efficiently, the demand for medical assistants is rising.
 MDCA courses should be taken in the order prescribed in the curriculum.
-Any graduate of the certificate program will be eligible to apply to sit for the national qualifying examinations for certification as a Certified Medical Administrative Assistant (CMAA), Certified Clinical Medical Assistant (CCMA), Certified Phlebotomy Technician (CPT), and Certified Electrocardiogram Technician (CET) from the National Healthcare Association (NHA).
+Any graduate of the certificate program will be eligible to apply to sit for the national qualifying examination for certification as a Certified Clinical Medical Assistant (CCMA), from the National Healthcare Association (NHA).

 Academic advisor: